leosantos2003/QA-System-on-Scientific-Articles/README.md

 3. **Retrieval**: The FAISS index is queried to find the text chunks whose vectors are most semantically similar to the question vector.
 4. **Prompt Construction**: The original question and retrieved chunks (the "context") are inserted into an prompt template, which instructs the language model to respond based solely on the information provided.
 5. **Response Generation**: The final prompt is sent to the Sabiá-7B language model, which generates a factual and concise response in Portuguese.

+## Project Modules

+1. `data_ingestion.py`: Its only function is to load the raw data (PDF articles) and transform it into a format that the LangChain library can understand.
+    * The `load_corpus` function iterates over all `.pdf` files within the `corpus_pdfs` folder.
+Using the `pypdf` library, it reads each document page by page, extracts the textual content, and creates a LangChain Document object for each page.
+It appends the correct metadata to each Document, such as the source filename and page number.
+3. ``:
+4. ``:
+5. ``:
+6. ``:
+7. ``:

 ## License